danidiaz/really-small-backpack-example/lesson6-abstracting-monad-stacks/README.md

     cabal bench

 As expected, the MTL version of the logic runs much slower.
-But remember: we aren't inlining any of the `countUp` functions!
+But remember: *we aren't inlining any of the `countUp` functions*!

 ## Am I obligated to use the same abstract monad throughout my logic?